MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/solutions/marketing/eventManagement/HotelRoomReservation.md

 ---
-title: HotelRoomReservation – Common Data Model | Microsoft Docs
+title: HotelRoomReservation
-description: This describes the HotelRoomReservation entitity.
-author: nenad1002
-ms.service: common-data-model
-ms.reviewer: anneta
-ms.topic: article
-ms.date: 2/22/2019
-ms.author: nebanfic
+description: Each record of this type tracks a single request made by an event attendee (through the registration portal) to reserve a hotel room from the available hotel allocations ms.service: common-data-model ms.reviewer: anneta ms.topic: article ms.date: 3/5/2019 ms.author: tpalmer
 ---

 # Hotel Room Reservation